 - PowerPivot and SSRS/Power View are now available for SharePoint Server 2016 Beta 2

 For additional details, check out the detailed SQL Server 2016 CTP 3.1 Engineering blog post.

 As the foundation of our end-to-end data platform, SQL Server 2016 is the biggest leap forward in Microsoft’s data platform history with real-time operational analytics, rich visualizations on mobile devices, built-in advanced analytics, new advanced security technology, and both on-premises and in the cloud.

 To learn more about SQL Server 2016, visit the SQL Server 2016 preview page.
-To experience the new, exciting features in SQL Server 2016 and the new rapid release model, download the preview or try the preview by using a virtual machine in Microsoft Azure and start evaluating the impact these new innovations can have for your business.
+To experience the new, exciting features in SQL Server 2016 and the new rapid release model, download the preview and start evaluating the impact these new innovations can have for your business.